jentery/mdia200v3/worksheet4.md

 4\.
 Select a piece of fanwork, such as fanfiction, fanart, fanvids, fanzines, or podfic, that interests you.
 Then use no more than 350 words, including terminology from the "Participation" handout and ["Communication"](https://jentery.github.io/mdia200v3/#module-1-communication) and ["Media"](https://jentery.github.io/mdia200v3/#module-2-media) modules, to explain what makes the fanwork 1) participatory and 2) transformative.
 Please include a URL for the fanwork or attach it to your submission.

 5\. *A response to this prompt is required.* I asked you to attend a UVic Libraries workshop, an Internet Archive workshop, or Candis Callison's talk on "News from the Global North" this term.
-Please use no more than 350 words to 1) tell me what you learned, 2) reflect on what you learned, and 3) share documentation of your attendance or participation.
+Please use no more than 350 words to 1) tell me what you learned and 2) reflect on what you learned.

 ## Assessment